Exploring Radar Data Representations in Autonomous Driving: A Comprehensive Review: Challenges and Research Directions

 While radar sensors are good at detecting and ranging objects, they provide limited information about object characteristics like color, texture, and fine-grained visual details.
-Integrating radars with complementary sensors, such as cameras or LiDARs, overcomes this limitation and provides comprehensive perception solutions \cite{yao2023radar, feng2020deep}.
-However, radar data fusion also faces some challenges, particularly in heterogeneous data association and in challenging condition processing.
+Integrating radars with complementary sensors, such as cameras, LiDARs and ultrasonic sensors, overcomes this limitation and provides comprehensive perception solutions \cite{yao2023radar, feng2020deep, yao2023radarperception, yao2024towards, wiseman2018ancillary}.
+Researchers can leverage the complementary strengths of each modality to achieve a balance between performance, cost, and robustness.
+Sensor fusion techniques further enhance system reliability by combining range and velocity data from radar with high-resolution spatial data from other sensors.